Basical-ly/QuickHealth/README.md

 For more information on installing QuickHealth, [please read this.](https://github.com/Basical-ly/QuickHealth/wiki/Installing-QuickHealth)
 ## Features
+### Posture
+Posture Reminders gently nudge you to help you maintain a healthy posture and reduce eye strain.
+### Breaks
+Breaks are regular intervals designed to promote rest and reduce strain.
+Short Breaks are quick, frequent pauses that help with eye health, while Long Breaks offer deeper, less frequent rests for relaxation and movement.
 ### 20-20-20
-QuickHealth will remind you to look 20 feet away from your device every 20 minutes for 20 seconds, following the 20-20-20 rule and improving your eye health.
+The 20-20-20 rule helps prevent eye strain by encouraging you to look at something 20 feet away for 20 seconds every 20 minutes.
+This simple practice relaxes your eye muscles and reduces discomfort from prolonged screen use.
-### Posture
-QuickHealth will gently remind you to correct your posture and avoid strain by reminding you at healthy intervals.
-### Configurable
+### Personalize
-You can easily change break intervals and durations, allowing you to customize your experience exactly to your liking.
+Settings allow you to customize or disable features like breaks and reminders to fit your preferences.
+You can adjust timing, duration, and frequency, ensuring the experience is tailored to your needs for optimal comfort and productivity.
 ### Updates
 QuickHealth is still being updated with new features, fixes, and improvements.
 QuickHealth also automatically checks for updates and notifies you if there is a new one available.

+### See the [Feature Overview](https://github.com/Basical-ly/QuickHealth/wiki/Features-Overview) to learn more about QuickHealth's great features.